Carlo Lastimosa: Pasig City MCW Sports (2022)

-Imus SV Squad (2023–present)
+Imus SV Squad (2023–2024)

 In 2023, Lastimosa joined the Imus SV Squad.
 They started the season 2–3 with a loss to the Pampanga Giant Lanterns in which he had 12 points.
 In a win over the Iloilo United Royals, he led with 15 points, three rebounds, and an assist.
 In a win over the Bataan Risers, he had 16 points and made three triples.
 Against the Laguna Krah Asia, he contributed 14 points and four rebounds in a win over them.
 Imus held on to the seventh seed with a win over Marikina in which he led with 24 points.
 He then scored 29 points (his highest scoring output in his MPBL career) and three rebounds in a loss to Makati, as the team finished with a 15–13 record, good for the seventh spot in the South division.
 In the playoffs, they were defeated twice in the first round by Batangas.